True Wireless™ devices

 Do you have a smartphone?

-If they don't have a compatible smartphone or device, they can stream phone calls, music and more to the Nucleus 7, Kanso 2, Osia 2, Baha 6 Max or Baha 5 sound processors by using the True Wireless Phone Clip.
+If you don't have a compatible smartphone, you can stream phone calls, music and more to your sound processor by using the Wireless Phone Clip.

-Whether you’re in a lecture hall, a yoga class, an office meeting or on a football field, Mini Microphones transmit speech and sound to your sound processor.
-Hear more clearly, no matter where you are.
+Whether a person is in a lecture hall, a yoga class, an office meeting or on a football field, the Mini Microphone 2+ transmits speech and sound to their sound processor and can help them hear more clearly.1-3

 One-on-one

-Clip a Mini Microphone 2+ to your companion’s collar when you’re dining at a restaurant, or give it to your child’s teacher during lesson time.
+An adult sound processor wearer can clip a Mini Microphone 2+ to their companion’s collar when they’re dining at a restaurant, or a parent can ask their child's teacher to clip it on and use it during lesson time.

 Group conversations

-Place a Mini Microphone 2+ in the centre of a meeting room at work, or in your child’s classroom for group games and learning.
-A Cochlear implant with a Mini Microphone2+ can create an effective classroom kit.
+Place a Mini Microphone 2+ in the centre of a meeting room at work, or in child’s classroom for group games and learning.

 The Mini Microphone 2+ also offers connectivity to audio sources such as TV, Hi-Fi, loop systems and FM systems.